 - And what you sow isn’t the body that it will become after you sow, but a bare seed.
 (Perhaps of wheat or one of the others.)

 - But God gives it a body just as He willed, and He gives each of the seeds its own body.

 - Not all flesh is the same flesh, but indeed there’s one of men, but another flesh of cattle, yet another flesh of birds, and another of fish.

 - And there are heavenly bodies and earthly bodies.
-But indeed, the glory of the heavenly is one kind, but the earthly another.
+But indeed, the glory of the heavenly is one kind, but the glory of the earthly another.

 - The sun’s glory is one kind, and the moon’s glory another, and the stars’ glory another.
 (For star differs from star in glory.)